Wait — before you pay

 Get your appeal letter

-ParkingFight generates a formal letter with legal references specific to CT municipal codes.
+ParkingFight generates a formal letter citing CT municipal codes specific to your violation and defense.

 4. 4

-Submit your appeal online or by mail within 30 days.
+Submit your appeal online or by mail at https://www.stamford.rmcpay.com/ within 15 days of the ticket date.

 Missing or Obscured Signage